Brushaber v. Union Pacific Railroad Co.: Holdings

 The Court also held that the Revenue Act does not violate the Fifth Amendment's prohibition against the government taking property without due process of law.
 The Court stated: "So far as the due process clause of the 5th Amendment is relied upon [by Mr. Frank Brushaber], it suffices to say that there is no basis for such reliance, since it is equally well settled that such clause is not a limitation upon the taxing power conferred upon Congress by the Constitution...."

 The Court further held that the Revenue Act does not violate the uniformity clause of Article I, Section 8 of the U.S. Constitution.
 The Court stated: "So far as these numerous and minute, not to say in many respects hypercritical, contentions [by Mr. Frank Brushaber] are based upon an assumed violation of the uniformity clause, their want of legal merit is at once apparent, since it is settled that that clause exacts only a geographical uniformity, and there is not a semblance of ground in any of the propositions [by Mr. Brushaber] for assuming that a violation of such uniformity is complained of."

 Discussion

-In Brushaber the Court noted that even before the Sixteenth Amendment was passed, the Congress had authority to tax income.
+In Brushaber the Court noted that even before the Sixteenth Amendment was passed, Congress had authority to tax income.
 If a particular income tax was a direct tax or was treated as a direct tax in the constitutional sense, that tax could be imposed (after Pollock but before the passage of the Amendment) only by apportionment among the states, according to their census populations.

-In Brushaber, the Court held that the Sixteenth Amendment eliminated the requirement of apportionment as it relates to "taxes on incomes, from whatever source derived."